 Dorothy U. Dalton Theatre

-Dorothy U. Dalton Theatre is a proscenium stage that was the home to our main stage productions before The Playhouse opened, it dates back to 1964.
+Dating back to 1964, the Dorothy U. Dalton Theatre is a proscenium stage that was the home to our main stage productions before The Playhouse opened.
 Today, this auditorium is mostly used for guest artist performances, music concerts, and student organization shows such as A Capella, Monkapult, and Frelon.

 Charles Tully Design Studio